Not loving your RV’s outdated or bland interior walls but not exactly sure you want to paint them either? Why not give RV wallpaper a try!

 2. Traditional Wallpaper

-Traditional wallpaper offers many benefits, but there are definitely a few drawbacks.
+Traditional wallpaper offers many benefits over removable wallpaper, but there are definitely a few drawbacks.

 - Good wall coverage

 - Can cover some imperfections if the wallpaper is thick or hefty

 - May need special tools for the application